 The Field Operations Division is commanded by a Lieutenant, whose primary responsibility is to provide general management direction and control for the Field Operations Division.
-The Field Operations Division consists of Uniformed Patrol and Special Operations, which includes Traffic, the Communications Center and Police Aides/Assistants.
+The Field Operations Division consists of Uniformed Patrol and Special Operations, which includes Traffic, Dispatch and Police Aides/Assistants.